RohanSinghProgrammer/What-Color/README.md

-## Color Picker Extension for Chromium based browser (Google Chrome, Microsoft Edge, Opera mini) - Using in Development Mode
+## Color Picker Extension for any Chromium based browser (Google Chrome, Microsoft Edge, Opera mini) - Using in Development Mode

 This README provides instructions on how to use the color picker Chrome extension in development mode.